Cloud Forest Tour

 Day 3: Matagalpa

 It is a 2 hour private shuttle ride to the Selva Negra Lodge and Coffee Plantation located in Matagalpa.
 Matagalpa is the coffee region of Nicaragua.
 We will be spending three nights here.
 There are hiking trails, birding tours, coffee tours, farm tours and great organic food at Selva Negra.
-You will leave here knowing everything about organic farming and sustainability you thought possible.
+You will leave here knowing everything about organic farming and sustainability.

 Day 4: Matagalpa

 There are about 12 miles of hiking trails at Selva Negra where you can watch birds, small mammals and monkeys.
 You can also choose to take any or all of the plantation tours or just chill by the pond.
 At Selva Negra we go exploring at night, so bring a good flashlight.